-The Friends of The Seattle Public Library was established in 1941, the fiftieth anniversary year of the library system.
-The Friends’ articles of incorporation stated its activities would be securing materials beyond the command of the library budget, and sponsoring projects that would be of special service to Library users.
-In the ensuing decades, the Friends have found diverse and changing ways to meet those goals.
+The Friends of The Seattle Public Library was established in 1941, the 50th anniversary of the library system.
+The Friends’ articles of incorporation stated its activities would be securing materials beyond the command of the library budget and sponsoring projects that would be of special service to Library users.
+In the ensuing decades the Friends have found diverse and ever changing ways to meet these goals.

 In addition to programs, the Friends have secured many materials and services that were beyond the Library budget.
-Friends’ funds purchased a “radiophonograph” for the Library in 1943 and a portable public address system in 1965.
-More recently, they have contributed to the Library’s collection of books, movies, music and other media.
+Friends’ funds purchased a “radiophonograph” for the Library in 1943, and a portable public address system in 1965.
+More recently they have contributed to the Library’s collection of books, movies, music and other media.
 The Friends have also financed staff training opportunities.
-While the gifts to the Library have changed over time, the constant criterion is satisfying current Library needs.
+While the gifts to the Library have changed over time, the constant criterion is satisfying the Library's needs.

 The Friends have been strong advocates of bond levies for Library needs and adequate City Council funding for Library operations and collections.
-Since 1983, the Friends have researched and published city council candidates’ positions on Library support.
-The Friends were key supporters of the successful “Libraries for All” capital campaign, which has allowed upgrades to facilities and construction of the new Central Library.
-In their advocacy efforts, the Friends have worked with many community, professional and neighborhood groups.
+Since 1983 the Friends have researched and published city council candidates’ positions on Library support.
+The Friends were key supporters of the successful “Libraries for All” capital campaign which allowed upgrades to facilities and construction of the new Central Library.
+In their advocacy efforts the Friends have worked with many community, professional and neighborhood groups.